dumingyu/dumingyu.github.io/_pages/cv.md

 Service and leadership
 ======
-* Conversational Partner
+* Volunteer for the Conversational Partner
-* Conference Organization
+* Host for the Conference Organization

 Teaching
 ======